 The CDC has recorded outbreaks associated with imported produce going back to 1990.
 At this writing, the current outbreak appears to be associated with produce that was grown and processed outside of the U.S., before being imported and distributed to food service outlets.
 There is a very limited amount of research on Cyclospora due to the difficulties of working with this organism in the lab.
 From what we do know, the most likely source is that the irrigation water used to grow the produce was contaminated with the infections from one of the oocysts.
 Fortunately, to date foodborne illness outbreaks related to Cyclospora have been relatively rare.
 However, outbreaks may become more prevalent due to an increasing volume of imported fresh and pre-processed produce items.

-Cyclospora poses a unique set of food safety challenges: there is limited knowledge on the mechanisms by which produce becomes contaminated, the oocysts are resistant to all of the sanitizers available to food processors and there are no chemical antimicrobial compounds that can be used to treat produce to kill the oocysts.
+Cyclospora poses a unique set of food safety challenges; there is limited knowledge on the mechanisms by which produce becomes contaminated, the oocysts are resistant to all of the sanitizers available to food processors and there are no chemical antimicrobial compounds that can be used to treat produce to kill the oocysts.
+Usually associated with imported produce, there is growing concern that it could be a problem in US grown produce as well.
+The Center for Produce Safety has funded a project at the University of Arizona to look at Potential Reservoirs and Occurrence of Cyclospora in Irrigation waters in AZ and TX.

 As always, good cleaning and sanitation practices and strict adherence to good manufacturing practices (GMPs) with a particular focus on hand sanitation, especially after using the restroom, are highly recommended.